zitadel/zitadel/docs/docs/apis/actionsv2/introduction.md

 }
 ```

+Only values from 400 to 499 will be forwarded through ZITADEL, other StatusCodes will end in a PreconditionFailed error.

-If the Target returns any other status code than >= 400, the execution is looked at as failed, and and the status code is forwarded as is.
+If the Target returns any other status code than >= 400, the execution is looked at as failed, and a PreconditionFailed error is logged.